nlef/moonraker-telegram-bot/README.md

 	/light		- toggle a specified moonraker power device /emergency	- run an emergency stop
 	/shutdown	- Shut down the host system
-	/MACRO		- Run any macro available on your system.
+	/bot_restart	- Restart the bot to apply config changes /MACRO		- Run any macro available on your system.
 ```